 Team Up With Speech Therapy

-Another tremendous benefit will be to collaborate with your patient’s speech therapist to make sure you two are on the same page with interventions.
+Another tremendous benefit will be to collaborate with your patient’s speech therapist to make sure you two are on the same page with cognitive interventions.
 It’s also very important to make sure you aren’t doing the same things!

 Occupational therapy can get muddy with speech therapy since they are also working on attention, memory, problem-solving, etc.

-6 Functional Inpatient Rehab Treatment Ideas
+6 Functional Rehab Cognitive Intervention Ideas

 These treatment ideas tie into ADLs/I-ADLs (these may differ from what works in your setting):